His mother brought him a sister

 Mum had put us on the waiting list for Summerhill School at some point before she passed away.
 In October 1975, about a month after the start of the autumn term, Dad took Jake and me to the school, I presume having persuaded mum’s trustees to let him use what was left of her once sizeable fortune to pay the school fees.
 According to the society magazines both she and her mother Priscilla had been among London’s most eligible heiresses of their day.
 However, that fortune was down to about twenty or thirty grand each, held in trust for Jake and me until we reached adulthood.
 Some of it had been used on our travels, when we needed something which the trustees found acceptable.

 Neill had a socialistic outlook and there was a participative structure to Summerhill – the weekly meetings, at which all staff and children were present and together made decisions about the way their community should be run.
 At these meetings people would raise concerns about any issue, big or small.
 The votes of staff and kids were of equal value.
 If it was agreed that some action should be taken, the solution would be discussed.
 This could be to set up a committee to watch over the kitchen which had been robbed; it could be the task to clear up the litter in a certain area or to fill the potholes on the sports field.
-Should a child show antisocial behaviour a solution could be where a problem child would be asked to sit in the middle of the floor in one of the meetings and then the other children would remark on the problem child’s good qualities, to show them they were loved and trusted.
+Should a child show antisocial behaviour what was sometimes done is that the other children would remark on the good qualities of this child, to show them they were loved and trusted.
 Although most of us at first seemed sceptical about this approach, it worked more often than not.

 In spite of the fact that mum had chosen this school for us years ago, before she died, we did have a slight feeling that we were being farmed out and that Summerhill was a way to get us out of Sally’s house.
 However, after a short while, once we knew we would be safe, fed and have a roof over our heads, we really didn’t mind and got on with life, making friends, studying – we were still behind on the basics of English because of all the travelling – playing and just embracing whatever the days would bring.
 All the crazy people and schemes belonged to the outside world.
 Once we were at Summerhill we breathed a sigh of relief that we didn’t have to face it for another three months.